MicrosoftDocs/visualstudio-docs/docs/containers/overview.md

 ## Add Docker support using the .NET SDK option

-With Visual Studio 2022 17.9 and later, and in projects that target .NET 7 or later, you have the option of using .NET SDK's built-in support for container builds, which means you don't need a Dockerfile.
-Instead, settings for launching the containers with Visual Studio are encoded in a `.json` configuration file, *launchSettings.json*.
+With Visual Studio 2022 17.9 and later with the .NET 7 SDK installed, and in projects that target .NET 6 or later, you have the option of using .NET SDK's built-in support for container builds, which means you don't need a Dockerfile.
+Instead, you configure your containers using MSBuild properties in the project file, and the settings for launching the containers with Visual Studio are encoded in a `.json` configuration file, *launchSettings.json*.

 ![Screenshot showing the Container Scaffolding Options dialog for adding Docker support.](./media/overview/vs-2022/container-scaffolding-options.png)